Sleep Deprivation and Type 2 Diabetes

 “Not sleeping causes the body to keep the alert system activated, so there is an increase of adrenaline secretion which causes the heart rate to increase, sweating, palpitations, headache, anxiety, anguish and irritability in addition to causing weakening in the immune system so it is less strengthened to fight infections”, she said.

 Reyes Zúñiga explained that the hours of sleep change according to your age, for example, newborns should sleep 18 hours, preschoolers between 10 and 12 hours, while adolescents eight hours and adults at least seven hours.

 In addition, sleep deprivation has a stimulating effect on food consumption.
 Lack of sleep is linked to an increase in food consumption especially, sweets and other higher glycemic foods.
 This also leads to higher blood sugar levels and weight gain.
 Another negative effect of sleep deprivation is the decrease in physical activity during the day.
-Sleeping less than 6 hours per night is associated with a 27% decrease in physical activity.
+Sleeping less than six hours per night is associated with a 27 percent decrease in physical activity.

 How to Prioritize Sleep in Your Life

 Sleep is important to your health.
 We’re all about keeping in range with our blood sugar goals, but those numbers also need to include the amount of sleep we get each night.
 Being well-rested helps us make better choices about food and helps us remain active throughout our days.
 Prioritize sleep in your life using these tips:

 - Avoid watching or listening to news or television programs that may cause stress.

 - Listen to some relaxing music or white noise.